decayingcrow/decayingcrow/README.md

 i use he crow it pronouns and im nonbinary and gay

-all info about me below
+more info abt me below

 <p><a href="https://pronouns.cc/@decayingcrow">pronouns.cc</a></p>